The Story of Tracy Beaker (TV series): Home releases

+Tracy Beaker – The Movie of Me was released on DVD by Right/Universal on 23 July 2005.

+From 2006–2008, the entire series was released on twenty-four DVD sets that were released as part of a fortnightly-published magazine titled the "Tracy Beaker DVD Collection".

 Awards and nominations

 Reruns

-When the series ended, repeats of the series were shown almost all the time on the CBBC channel until 24 March 2016 (stopping part-way through series 5).
+When the series ended, repeats of the series were shown frequently on the CBBC channel until 24 March 2016 (stopping part-way through series 5).
 However, all episodes were released on the BBC iPlayer in July 2017 and remained there until the end of the year.
 The episodes returned in September 2018, and on 2 December 2018, the movie was shown again, followed by two episodes of the show on 3 and 4 December 2018.
 The movie continues to be broadcast regularly, and the series returned to the iPlayer in May 2019.
 The series was repeated again on CBBC from 4 January 2021.